 Best Beds, provides a brief profile of wonderful hotels, camps, bedrooms and boats that I have stayed in.
 Many are places that could standalone as worthwhile destinations; places that bring peace to the weary and joy to the jaded.
 All are places I have loved for one reason or another.

-I continue to correspond with many of my hosts, a surprising number of whom I now consider friends and cannot wait until our paths cross again.
+I continue to correspond with most of my hosts, a surprising number of whom I now consider friends and cannot wait until our paths cross again.
 I share my reminiscences in the hope that you will enjoy what I enjoyed.
 I will happily introduce you – my friends, clients and blog-readers – to these wonderful hosts.
 Or you can click on the link to their websites to book on your own.

 Could I ask in return for you to share your experience in a quick email or posting on my site – a digital postcard (doesn’t that sound more romantic?) to share amongst our collective.